yehia67/documentation/wallets/0.1/trinity/how-to-guides/change-the-general-settings.md

 # Change the general settings

-**You can use the general settings to change elements of the user interface, change your password, and change the nodes to which Trinity connects.**
+**The general settings allow you to change elements of the user interface, change your password, and change the nodes to which Trinity connects.**

 In Trinity, go to **Settings** to customize general settings.